-- Jerk with a Heart of Gold: He's fairly blunt and creepy most of the time, but he genuinley cares about Jimmy.
+- Jerk with a Heart of Gold: He's fairly blunt and creepy most of the time, but he genuinely cares about Jimmy.

 - This is shown in spades when he finds out Shelly was the girl he had been video chatting while wearing a baby head mask.
-He's genuinley distraught when a russian grocery clerk steals her away and gives her a rather sweet heartfelt confession later.
+He's genuinely distraught when a Russian grocery clerk steals her away and gives her a rather sweet heartfelt confession later.

 - Parental Abandonment: His parents apparently left him when he was 17 and he lives alone.